 them on a wire rack to keep them from getting soggy.

 - Parathas can be kept unrefrigerated for up to two days wrapped in aluminum foil or in a covered container.
 For later use, parathas can be refrigerated three to four days or frozen for up to a month.
 Re-heat using a skillet or oven.

 Substitute chopped cilantro with ¼ cup finely chopped mint leaves, or experiment with your favorite herb.
 Be sure to pat the herbs dry before adding to the mixture.

 - Parathas can be served with Tomato Chutney, Plain Yogurt, mattar Paneer, or Green Chilli pickle.

-- Make it like a Mexican Quesadilla by topping it with cheese and sliced tomatoes, then folding it in half.
+- Serve it like a Mexican quesadilla by topping it with cheese and sliced tomatoes, then folding it in half.